ChintuKarthi/data_store_gem/README.md

 # Setting up the File Path

   To set the file path, the following end point is used.
+  If needed it can be set, else it will take the same directory where the gem is installed.
   ```
   DataStore::KeyValue.file_path(path)
   ```